Application and Letter of Intent

 - Write a letter of intent (details below).
 Keep a copy for your personal records.

-- Email a copy to the Positive Discipline Association Administrative Office at email@example.com, along with permission for it to be used on our List serve.
+- Email a copy to the Positive Discipline Association Administrative Office at firstname.lastname@example.org, along with stating permission for it to be used on our List serve.
 The letter is used to introduce you to other PDA members.

 - IMPORTANT: Please be aware that, once approved as a PDTC, you will be enrolled in our PDA Google group list serve.
-The list serve is a significant part of your membership benefits and the primary way we communicate with our membership.
+The list serve is a significant part of your membership benefits and a primary way we communicate with our membership.

 REQUEST TO BECOME A POSITIVE DISCIPLINE TRAINER CANDIDATE